AkashPoonia7014/Client-Server-Encrypt-Decrypt/README.md

 ### Start the Server:

-Run the EncryptionServer class to start the server:
+Run the EncryptionServer class in a terminal to start the server:

 ```bash
 java EncryptionServer